 - Tarte. tarte saw 200% increase in sales for customers experiencing virtual try-on, triple-digit increase in time spent on site, 30% jump in add-to-cart using virtual try-on.

 - Marianna Naturals.
 Skincare brand Marianna Natruals boost website traffic by 300%, dwell time by 330%, and sales by 30%.

-- Madison Reed.
-Madison Reed found a 38% improvement in conversion with hair color virtual try-on and 10X rise in hair color sales, using Perfect Corp.
+- Madison Reed found a 38% improvement in conversion with hair color virtual try-on and 10X rise in hair color sales, using Perfect Corp.
 AI-powered AR technology.

 - Aveda.
 Aveda saw a 220% jump in Try-On Tool traffic and a 5X boost in the use of Aveda’s Salon Locator vs. site average, and 14% higher sales from customers who engaged with their Perfect Corp.-powered Virtual Try-On.

 There is a rapidly growing trend and desire to engage with customers digitally.
-As more brands start to offer digital interactions and to enhance the experience through Beauty Tech, innovative beauty technology will become a key element to meet consumer expectations.
-Driving more sales through the use of Beauty Tech will always be the ultimate goal for brands, however, there are also other important metrics (KPIs) for brands to keep an eye on.Important metrics to monitor include:
+As more brands start to offer digital experiences to enhance the shopping journey, innovative beauty technology will become essential to meet consumer expectations.
+Increasing sales through the use of Beauty Tech will always be the ultimate goal for brands, however, there are also other important digital metrics (KPIs) that can be improved as a result of implementing AI, AR and beauty technologies.

 - Providing Touchless Try-Ons During the Pandemic

 - Doing the Impossible “30 Shades in 30 Seconds”

 - AI-powered skin analysis and simulated results for skincare products

 The Birth of Virtual Try-On Beauty Forum